 Established in 1999, Brand Architecture Inc. is an award-winning boutique, branding & design agency.
-My role at BA is to establish a clear vision for the company, offer guidance to our teams and share my insights with our clients.
-I strongly encourage and believe that a healthy work-life balance is an invaluable benefit to our employees and an asset to our clients.
+Fred's role at BA is to establish a clear vision and provide leadership for the company, guidance to the teams and share his insights with clients.
+He strongly encourages and believes that a healthy work-life balance is an invaluable benefit to employees and an asset to clients.

 Clients Include: The Coca-Cola Company, Outback Steakhouse, Big Brothers Big Sisters of America (national), World of Beer, Odwalla, Bloomin’ Brands, Jack in the Box, McDonald’s, Bonefish Grill, The Maritime Alliance, Ripley’s Believe It or Not, Sweet Tomatoes, Carrabba’s, Blackfinn Ameripub, NOAA, Crain Communications...

 The Brand Dig™ is a comprehensive branding exercise crafted to help uncover the voice, tone, look, feel, attitude and personality of a small to mid-sized brand, company, product, service or a non-profit.
 Digs are ideal to initiate before a logo, website, packaging, apparel, product, retail, interiors or any creative project is initiated.
 They uncover the precious nuggets that will inspire the strategy and direction to shape a more authentic and holistic brand platform.
 Digs are also immensely useful for established brands in need of reinvigoration or to refocus and re-impassion management.